|

 Rates do not include:

 Arrival at Juan Santamaría International Airport (SJO) in San José.
 Upon arrival you will be met by one of our representatives and transferred to your hotel near the airport.
-Overnight in San Jose.
+Dinner on your own.
+First group meeting will be in the morning before the transfer to the first ranch.

 Meals Included: none